 American University is happy to grant admitted, first-year students a deferral to join Global Citizen Year, as we believe this hands-on global experience will help empower lives of purpose, service and leadership-core goals for an American University education.

 We encourage incoming students to gain valuable global skills and experience before arriving on campus and are excited to partner with Global Citizen Year to help provide these options for students.
-Global Citizen Year offers two experiences—the Fellowship and the Academy—which select talented students from diverse backgrounds, and equip them with the empathy, agency and global network to drive impact today—and over the course of their lives.
+Global Citizen Year’s Take Action Lab—which selects talented students from diverse backgrounds, and equips them with the empathy, agency and global network to drive impact today—and over the course of their lives.

 American University is happy to grant admitted, first-year students a deferral to participate in a Global Citizen Year program, as we believe this hands-on global experience will help empower lives of purpose, service and leadership—core goals for an American University education.